ncrutgers/employeedirectory/README.md

 ## Criteria

 * Random table of users rendered when user loads page.
-* Sort functionality by one table category.
+* Sort functionality by each table category.
-* Filter functionality by one user property.
+* Filter search functionality by one user property (name).

 ## Installation